cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 `trial_index`: _int_ - The index of the trial in the batch.
 Generally the order the trials were started, and unique in the batch (`[0, nb_trials[`).

 `trial_info`: _cogment.DatastoreTrialInfo_ - The running trial information.
 May not always be present.

+## class TrainerTrialSession

+Class to help train a model on a specific batch of trials.

+`trial_id`: _str_ - ID of the trial.

+`parameters`: _cogment.TrialParameters instance_ - Parameters of the trial.

+`model_registry`: _cogment.ModelRegistry instance_ - Common model registry for the whole batch being trained.
+The TrialRunner argument `model_registry_endpoint` is used to retrieve this model registry.

+### `async all_samples(self)`

+Method to retrieve all samples from the trial.

+Parameters: None

+Return: _generator(cogment.DatastoreSample instance)_ - A generator for the trial samples that arrive.

 ## Callbacks